nhannht/obsidian-historica/historica_document/index.md

 ```
 ````

-- Oh yeah, after you did that, the block will just work, it will read the content in the current file (except anything in the code block).
-Split them to sentences, and if a sentence have a string that can be parse as date or time.
+- After you did that, the block will just work, it will read the content in the current file (except anything in the code block).
+Split them to sentences, and if a sentence have a string that can be parsed as date or time.
 It will show up in the timeline
-- Well, in the legacy version, I try to support multi language, but I realize it just the technical dept, why I try to support languages that I never using.
+- Well, in the legacy version, I try to support multi-languages, but I realize it just the technical dept, why I try to support languages that I am never using.
 So Historica will just port only English.
 - Below is the example when I try to extract the first paragraph from https://en.wikipedia.org/wiki/2020_United_States_presidential_election .
 You can check the example at [[2020 United States presidential election - 0.3.xx]]

 ![[Pasted image 20241022232403.png]]
 ### More customize
-- And you can try to toys with so many funny thing when you right click/ or hold your finger long enough in the screen if you using mobile - to trigger the context me.
+- And you can try to toys with so many funny things when you right-click/ or hold your finger long enough in the screen if you're using mobile - to trigger the context me.